geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

   "provider": "cesium-ion",
   "visibility": true,
   "options": {
-    "assetId": "", // cesium ion asset id to be requested "accessToken": "", // cesium access token to be used "server": undefined, // resource from the Cesium ion API server.
+    "assetId": "", // cesium ion asset id to be requested (mandatory) "accessToken": "", // cesium access token to be used (mandatory) "server": undefined, // resource from the Cesium ion API server.
 Defaults to https://api.cesium.com when unspecified "credit": "" // optional, additional credit to be displayed along side credit and attribution from ion resource }